usethesource/rascal-website/start/index.md

 ## Commandline REPL

 An entirely different way of using Rascal is via the standalone commandline console.
-You can download the fully contained jar file [here](http://update.rascal-mpl.org/console/rascal-0.6.2.jar).
+You can download the fully contained jar file [here](http://update.rascal-mpl.org/console/rascal-0.7.0.jar).

 Please note that:

-- The commandline version does not feature pre-installed Java analysis libraries
+- The commandline version contains a limited set of Java analysis libraries
-- A Java SDK 1.7 or higher installed and available.
-A Java run-time environment will not be enough.
+- A Java JDK 1.7 or higher installed is required.
+A Java run-time environment (JRE) will not be enough.
 - The command line of Rascal starts by running `java -Xmx1G -Xss32m -jar rascal-<version>.jar`.

 ## Further reading